scifir/scifir-units/README.md

 The **size_2d** class allows to store the data of the width and height of an object in length classes.
 The **size_3d** allows to store the data of the width, the height and the depth of an object in length classes.
 The **size_nd** class allows to store lengths corresponding to the dimension of an object in a variable number of dimensions.

+## Nutrition

+### ABV

+The **ABV** class, acronym of Alcohol by Volume, is a unit of measure used for the degrees of alcohol inside alcoholic beverages.

 ## Internals

 Internally, the library has some important mechanisms important to be known by a serious developer.
 Those important mechanisms are described here, in order to avoid the developer to read the code of the library and learn every detail.